-Almost countless fashions and trends have existed since plants started to be kept indoors.
+Houseplant fashions and trends have existed since plants started to be kept indoors.
 From the Victorians and their beloved Aspidistra to the post war boom interest in African Violets, all the way to the present day and the ever increasing popularity of the Moth Orchid and ZZ Plant.

 There can be no question that using plants indoors just to make the rooms look good have long past, although that is obviously still important.
-Modern architecture uses plants in the design as a direct component of the building itself, rather than as an afterthought.
-Let's explore some of the reasons why this is done and why house plants are actually good news for us.
+With modern architecture using plants in the design as a direct component of the building itself, rather than as an afterthought.
+Let's explore some of the reasons why this is done and why houseplants are actually great news for us.

-Pretend that you are attending two interviews for two different companies.
+Imagine that you are attending two interviews for two different companies.
 While being shown around the first office you notice it's basically all gray cubicles, endless numbers all looking the same and uniform.
 There is no individuality from station to station and no greenery at all.

 Since the energy crisis in the 1970's new buildings across the world have increasingly been subject to tighter regulation in regards to maximizing energy efficiency, in order to try and reduce energy costs and more recently, environmental impact concerns.